-Examples of some commonly found green algae: Chlamydomonas, Volvox, Ulothrix, Spirogyra, and Chara.
+Examples of some commonly found green algae are Chlamydomonas, Volvox, Ulothrix, Spirogyra, and Chara.

-Habitat: Commonly called brown algae found in marine habitats some found in fresh water and brackish water.
+Habitat: The Phaeophyceae commonly called brown algae found in marine habitats some are found in fresh water and brackish water.

-Thallus form: They show great variation in size and form, ranges simply from branched, filamentous forms (Ectocarpus) to profusely branched forms usually heterotrichous.
+Thallus form: They show great variation in size and form, ranging simply from branched, filamentous forms (Ectocarpus) to profusely branched forms usually heterotrichous.
 Kelp may reach a height of 100 meters.

 Stored food: Food is stored as a complex carbohydrate, in the form of laminarin or mannitol.

-Cell wall: Cell wall containing cellulosic cell wall covered outside by gelatinous coating of align. (in some sources term alginic and fucinic acid are mentioned)
+Cell wall: Cell wall containing cellulosic cell wall covered outside by gelatinous coating of align. (in some sources terms alginic and fucinic acid are mentioned)

-organelles: Protoplast containing plastids, a centrally located vacuole, and nucleus.
+organelles: Protoplast containing plastids, a centrally located vacuole, and a nucleus.